 Diwali marks the start of the Hindu New Year and lasts for five days.
 The exact date changes every year as it follows the Hindu calendar, but Diwali generally occurs between October and November.
-It’s known as the Hindu Festival of Lights as people decorate their homes with lights and ‘diyas’, which are oil lights, because they’re said to help the goddess of wealth find her way to peoples’ homes.
+It’s known as the Hindu Festival of Lights as people decorate their homes with lights and ‘diyas’, or oil lights, because they’re said to help the goddess of wealth find her way to peoples’ homes.
 People will often draw ‘rangoli’, patterns made of coloured powders and flowers, on the floor at the entrance to their homes as a welcoming to the gods.

 When most Westerners think of an Indian festival, they think of Holi.
-It’s one of the most celebrated festivals in the country and famous for the vibrant coloured powders that are thrown through the streets.
+It’s one of the most celebrated festivals in the country and is famous for the vibrant coloured powders that are thrown through the streets.
 Red symoblises love and fertility; blue represents Krishna, a Hindu God; green represents new beginnings; and yellow represents turmeric, a powder native to India.

 Holi is sometimes known as the Festival of Love, sometimes the Festival of Colour, but whatever you call it, Holi celebrates the triumph of good over evil.
 It lasts for a night and a day and is filled with singing, playing and waterbombs, while the celebrations begin on the first evening with a bonfire to burn Holika, a Hindu demoness.